proiel/proiel-cli/README.md

 # PROIEL command-line interface

-This is a command-line interface for manpulating PROIEL treebanks.
+This is a command-line interface for manipulating PROIEL treebanks.

 ## Installation